As you navigate through this page, please make sure to explore the links on the left side menu to view all available content.

 We recognize that the learning activities in courses such as performing arts, language learning, and lab sciences may not translate easily to the online environment.
 We are at the ready to think with faculty about meaningful alternatives to such course activities, and the Provost’s Office is also available for guidance and thought partnership.

 Finally, we are committed to fostering a sense of community and an environment of support during these times.
-We aim to do so by increasing ETS staff’s availability for:
+We aim to do so by increasing EST staff’s availability for: